edHelper.com

 By Vickie Chao

 1 Were you ever afraid of what was lurking in the dark when your parents kissed you good night, switched off the light, and shut the bedroom door behind them?
-If you were not, you should be - starting from right now!
-No, we are not talking about big, scary monsters with sharp teeth and red eyes hidden in your closets or underneath your beds.
+If you were not, you should be - starting right now!
+No, we are not talking about big, scary monsters with sharp teeth and red eyes hidden in your closet or underneath your bed.
 We are talking about something so small that you cannot even see it with the naked eye.
 That something is called the dust mite.

 Paragraphs 4 to 7: